YuukanOO/uniformcss.com/docs/customization/custom-properties.md

 ## Excluding Custom Properties

-Any new utilities generated through the `utilities` settings map will behave like any other utility and can be included or excluded using the `include` and `exclude` settings.
+Any new utilities generated through the `utility` settings map will behave like any other utility and can be included or excluded using the `include` and `exclude` setting.

 ```scss
 // default values